nicola-battoia/automate-timelines/README.md

 They kind of work, get you about 60% there.
 But when you try to finish that remaining 40%, it becomes a nightmare.

-In this project, I'll show you how you can hand off the boring part to AI—finding good clips.
+In this project, I'll show you how you can delegate the boring part to AI: finding good clips.
 And then you take control, import it directly into DaVinci Resolve, and do your magic there.

 High-quality videos, full control, fast and free.